cheul0518/cheul0518/README.md

 ## **_Hi there!
 Welcome to my GitHub.😄_** ##

-My name is 김승철, and my English name is Kay or Cheul.
+My name is 김승철(Kay or Cheul).
 I am currently a Maker teacher at [Daegu Science High School](https://dshs.dge.hs.kr/dshsh/main.do), where I strive to inspire creativity and innovation in my students.

 I am currently focused on designing and implementing an innovative and engaging Maker course program that breaks away from traditional approaches and emphasizes hands-on creativity.
 Additionally, I am working on building and maintaining a robust system to enhance the overall effectiveness of the Maker course.